Grand Prix, Indy and Formula 1 Cars 1960 - 1969

 Model by SPARK 1/43

-1965 BRM P261: The Owen Racing Organization ran their BRM P261 again in 1965, increasing the power of the 1.5L V8 to 220 bhp.
+1965 BRM P261 (Monaco GP, 1965 - WINNER): The Owen Racing Organization ran their BRM P261 again in 1965, increasing the power of the 1.5L V8 to 220 bhp.
 Graham Hill was joined in 1965 by a young Jackie Stewart and together, they had three wind and eleven podium finishes in the 1965.
 Behind their efforts, BRM finished second in the Constructors Championship.
 Hill almost mirrored his 1964 season for BRM, again taking two wins including the 1965 Monaco GP in this car.
 Starting from pole, Hill led 60 of the 100 laps at the demanding Monaco circuit.
 Hill's five Monaco victories was only equaled by Michael Schumacher and bested by Aryton Senna with six wins.
 The P261 was BRM's most successful F1 chassis, with six wins, five poles and four fastest laps over 34 races and three seasons.

 Model by SPARK 1/43